Davphla/gno-tutorial/0-initialisation/README.md

 *(Useful links in description)*
 <!--
 Explain what the series is about
-- Every aspect of Gno (Beta version)
+- Every aspect of Gno
+- Things may be outdated
 - 1 episode = 1 subject
 Keep free going to desired episode.
 -->